siyangsun/courtyard/content/shortcomings of intention.md

 ---
-title: "Shortcomings of intention"
+title: Shortcomings of intention
-tags:
+tags: []
-- hallway
 ---

 - intention is WHAT someone is thinking when they do an action. for example, i say somethng to you with the intent of starting conversation.